Dierk/WebEngineering/docs/lecture-9/README-9-MobileWeb.md

 - Make a page of your choice web friendly.
   Suggestion: in the InPlaceCalculator, make labels not appear left but on top of the input field.

-## How to put your work live on the web

-Heroku sign up, use git remote

-### Atrocities when running on the web
-ddos, spam, captcha, password storage, lost passwords, content encoding harvesting, logging, monitoring, (locale, time zones, character encodings) data protection, forgetful data